 There are many cities in the UK with fine examples of Gothic architecture but few of these rival Oxford when it comes to number and scale.

-Large parts of Oxford (both the university and beyond) were built in English Gothic style – together these Gothic buildings form the backbone of the City of Dreaming Spires.
+Large parts of Oxford (both the university and beyond) were built in the English Gothic style – together these Gothic buildings form the backbone of the City of Dreaming Spires.
 Safe to say, they should be at the top of your list of places to see in Oxford.

 Central Oxford is surprisingly small, and where many of the most remarkable Gothic buildings can be found.
 There are many, but the best examples of English Gothic in Oxford are the Magdalen College Bell Tower, New College, St Mary’s Church and the Divinity School within the Bodleian Library.